DOJ MAKES HUGE ADMISSION....in favor of the Second Amendment rights!

 Frequently Asked Questions

-What was the DOJ's significant admission regarding gun licensing?
+What major admission did the DOJ make regarding gun licensing?

-How does the *Bruen* decision relate to the DOJ's admission?
+How does the *Bruen* decision impact gun licensing?

-Who is Mark W. Smith and what are his credentials?
+Who is Mark W. Smith and what is his expertise?

-Mark W. Smith, host of The Four Boxes Diner, is a constitutional attorney, a member of the United States Supreme Court Bar, and the author of 'Disarmed: What the Ukraine War Teaches Americans About the Right to Bear Arms.'
-He has extensive experience as a trial lawyer.
+Mark W. Smith is the host of The Four Boxes Diner, a constitutional attorney, a member of the United States Supreme Court Bar, and the author of 'Disarmed: What the Ukraine War Teaches Americans About the Right to Bear Arms.'

 Related News